Mysticmarks/worldforge/README.md

 ### Dependency setup

 Conan provides all third‑party libraries, including runtime components like `spdlog` and the `cppunit` test framework.
+If you enable tests by setting `-DBUILD_TESTING=ON`, the build will halt if `cppunit` is missing.
+Install it via your system package manager (for example, `sudo apt-get install libcppunit-dev` on Debian/Ubuntu or `brew install cppunit` on macOS) unless Conan is used to supply it.
 Begin by detecting a profile and adding the Worldforge remote, which hosts custom packages such as `ogre-next` and `cegui`.
 If the remote requires credentials, export `CONAN_LOGIN_USERNAME` and `CONAN_PASSWORD` before the install.